jmor2003/JakeyBot/README.md

 # JakeyBot
-Discord Music Bot and more
+Discord Music Bot and More